baaspack/baas-sdk/README.md

 { channelType: "rooms", channelId: "5e9f1c70d84722112da48213" }
 ```

-If you want to store the channels your users have subscribed to and the channel they were last engaged with, create a `usersInformationCollection` collection and include a field called `currentChannel` and a field called `channels`.
+If you want to store the channels your users have subscribed to and the channel they were last engaged with, create a 'usersInformationCollection' collection (name it whatever you a like) and include a field called `currentChannel` and a field called `channels`.

 `currentChannel` takes a channel object.
-Examples:
+Two examples:

-If the user is a new user and has not engaged with any channels yet, or if the last channel the user engaged with was deleted and the user's `channels` field is an empty array:
+1. If the user is a new user and has not engaged with any channels yet, or if the last channel the user engaged with was deleted and the user's `channels` field is an empty array:

 ```
 channels: { channelType: null, channelId: null },
 ```

-The last channel a user engaged with:
+2. The last channel a user engaged with:
 ```
 channels: { channelType: "rooms", channelId: "5e9f1c70d84722112da48213" }
 ```